Cichlids are some of the most colorful fish in the fishkeeping world, which unsurprisingly makes them some of the most popular too.

 Some species rub themselves onto surfaces as a way to get clean before laying their eggs.
 Research the species you have to see which behavior is most likely being displayed.

 Most of the 1600 species have a unique appearance.
 Below we have listed and detailed the most popular genus’ and species in the Cichlidae family.

 This is the first of three great African lakes which offer some of the most popular species for home aquariums.
 They are split into three main groups, Haps, Peacocks, and Mbunas.

 Haplochromis, also known as Haps, are typically piscivorous.
 They have long torpedo-like bodies and are typically silver or grey as young, and the males become bright as they reach sexual maturity.

 Peacocks belong to the genus Aulonocara and are very brightly colored, as their name suggests.
 Males display most of the color and can get to 4-6 inches long.
 The shape of their body varies and can be used to identify between species.

 Mbuna have some of the most dazzling patterns.
-One of the most famous and sought after is the Zebra Cichlid (Pseudotropheus zebra), which has an iconic striped design.
+Some of the most famous and sought after are the bumblebee cichlid and the zebra cichlid (Pseudotropheus zebra), which has an iconic striped design.
 They are rock-dwelling species that grow to around 5 inches when mature.